 How to Grill Corn

-Properly grilling corn requires a few more steps than simply
+Properly grilling corn requires a few more steps than simply boiling it.

 Before you start, remove a couple of the outer layers of the corn husk (especially if there is many layers) and soak the corn in cold water for about ten to fifteen minutes.
 This helps ensure that the corn is moist and helps prevent burning.